Type: Package

 Value

-An object of class quick_cor_result containing:
+An object of class "quick_cor_result" (invisibly) containing:

 cor_matrix